 An Uneasy Start

-Despite Myra’s presence, I was determined to keep up my routine.
-So I began the process of sorting through the many papers that littered the top of my desk, but try as I might, I could not ignore the fact that I was not alone in a small classroom that suddenly seemed very large.
+Despite Myra’s presence, I was determined to keep up with my routine.
+So I began sorting through the many papers that littered the top of my desk, but try as I might, I could not ignore the fact that I was not alone in a small classroom that suddenly seemed very large.
 As the minutes rolled by, I began to sense a palpable tension in the air.
-Against a surging tide of discomfort, and not knowing what to say, I forced the words from my mouth, “So, how are things going for you today?”
+Against a surging tide of discomfort and not knowing what to say, I forced the words from my mouth, “So, how are things going for you today?”

 As soon as the words came out of my mouth, I realized how stupid they must have sounded.
 Despite the many days Myra had been in my class, I had no relationship with this young lady and knew nothing about her.
 Replaying the words in my mind, they sounded like something a disinterested convenience store worker would say to everyone who comes to the counter.

-Knowing I could not in good conscience leave the question unasked, I inquired as to what was wrong.
+Knowing I could not leave the question unasked in good conscience, I inquired as to what was wrong.
 I suppose my awkward questions seemed caring and compassionate because this student, with whom I had hardly spoken for weeks, began to pour out the troubles of her life over the next 45 minutes.
 As the minutes passed, I sensed a split in the veil that separated us until, for the first time in that semester, we were genuinely speaking face to face.